antoine-salamitou/talk-with-your-eyes/README.md

 until a letter is formed, then a word

 We tried different ways of detecting a movement (jaw movement, closing the eyes, blinking...).
 Last attempt was on test_jaw.py
-It was very fun for me and for him, unfortuntely he did not have enough control on his movements for the software to be effective.